 Employees of United Way meeting the prescribed length of service and age requirements are covered under provisions of the Plan.
 Nondiscretionary contributions were 5% of qualified compensation.
 United Way also provided a percentage match not to exceed 7% of qualified compensation.
-Total retirement plan expense under both plans was \$77,193 and \$71,852, respectively, for the years ended December 31, 2020 and 2019.
+Total retirement plan expense under combined plans was \$63,382 and \$77,193, respectively, for the years ended December 31, 2021 and 2020.